4 Your Eyez Only: Lyrics and themes

-Lyrically, the album follows the story of a young man, as he goes from selling crack, to falling in love and starting a family.
-In the final track, it is revealed that he has died, and almost the entire album is a tape he created for his daughter to listen to after he's gone.
+Lyrically, the album follows the story of a young man as he goes from selling crack to falling in love and starting a family.
+In the sixth track, "Change", it is revealed that he has died, and in the tenth and final track, we learn that almost the entire album is a tape he created for his daughter to listen to after he's gone.
 Upon release of 4 Your Eyez Only, many fans came up with theories about the meaning behind the album.
 Genius reached out to a source close to Dreamville, who confirmed that the storyline is about a real friend of Cole's, and that he changed the name to James for the sake of privacy.
 Casey Miller from the Daily Emerald described the album as "a track-by-track journey of a black man's experience of growing up in our nation, from encountering ghetto violence at a young age, suffering inescapable racial prejudices in real life and in the media and dealing with death and mortality.
 He also discusses falling in love and having a child, which provides a source of levity for the album because after all, not everything in life is tragic."

 In an interview with Jon Caramanica for The New York Times in April 2017, Cole revealed that the album is told mostly through a character that's a composite of two men he grew up with in Fayetteville, Cole said:

 He's a tough guy, a criminal stereotype, except inverted.
 The people that I know that live that life and come from that life, or even used to live that life, there's so much more than that.
 They have multiple sides, and the side that is the strongest is love — of mothers, of friends, of girlfriends, of children.
 The album's goal was to humanize the people that have been villainized in the media.